 Keeping Your Kids Active This Winter

-As published in ParentMap magazine, the Capitol Hill Times, the North Seattle Herald-Outlook and the South Seattle Beacon
+As published in ParentMap magazine, the Capitol Hill Times, the North Seattle Herald-Outlook, the South Seattle Beacon and Seattle City Living

 Winter is here!
 And with winter come cold, rainy, dark days.
 What is a parent to do with kids who have a lot of unspent energy?
 Exercise!
 Getting kids to exercise in wintertime can be a struggle, but with 17% of U.S. youth between the ages of 2 and 19 being obese, it is more important than ever to get kids active.
 Here are a few ways to get your kids up and moving this winter.

 Create a game or competition between siblings or friends:

 - Who can do the most jumping jacks without stopping?